Martin4188/Bears-Across-Borders/Bears-Across-Borders.md

 For *λ* we use values 2, 3 and 4 and for *σ* we use 0.025, 0.05, 0.075,
 0.1, 0.2 and 0.3.

+***Calculation intensive methods applied to real data.***

+The idea with the alternative model is to take the positions of the bears into account when making the estimations of the underlying parameters.
+Since the bears territories are binormally distributed, estimating how much of the territories lies within a certain region requires integrating over some irregularly shaped intersections between the territories and the region in question the integrals needs to be performed numerically.
+These numerical methods will then also be used in combination with an optimizing functions which causes the calculations to take a very large time when they need to be repeated thousands of times in a simulation to get an estimate for their effectiveness.
+As such these methods will only be used on the real samples and their effect will need to be trusted based on their soundness.

+***Application to Real data***

+For the real data we assume that all the assumptions of the simulation are true.
+Since male bears are known to wander further than female bears and as such would have very different values of *σ* we choose to estimate their populations separately. *σ* is estimated by removing all bears that only have 1 samples discovered and then using the pooled sample variance method.
+To make comparisons between the real data and the simulated data we also want to get a normalized value for them both.
+For this we choose to use $ / $.
+Since the area in the simulation is 4 we can use the value of $2\\sigma / \\sqrt{Region Area}$ to make comparisons between the real data and the simulation.

+The midpoint coordinates of each bear is estimated as the mean of the samples lateral and longitudal coordinates.
+The midpoints are going to be biased since all samples are located inside the region so to account for that we will apply an optimizing function to each bear.
+We find the midpoint *μ* that optimize the function

+$$l(\\mu) = \\sum\_{1}^{n} log(\\phi ((x_i - \\mu) / \\sigma)) / \\int\_{S}^{} \\phi ((x - \\mu) / \\sigma) \\,dx$$

+where *x*<sub>*i*</sub> is the location of the bear in questions sample *i* and *ϕ* is the standard bivariate normal distribution.
+The function applies a penalty to midpoints further from the border which allows midpoints from outside the region in question to be possible outcomes.

+After each bears midpoint has been adjusted we can calculate *I*<sub>*i*</sub> (The integral of the bears territory over the Region) and then get the maximum likelihood estimate for *λ* where each bears number of samples found is assumed to be a outcome of *P**o**i**s**s**o**n*(*I*<sub>*i*</sub>*λ*<sub>0</sub>).

+For the estimate of the bear population we have thought of two different methods for the estimate.
+The first is to simply remove any bear whose midpoint was adjusted to lie outside the region and then use *λ̂* to estimate the number of bears for which zero samples were discovered.
+The second is instead of summing up the discovered bears, we instead sum up *I*<sub>*i*</sub> which means we are counting the fraction of the bears estimated territory that lies within the region and assume that the remainder 1 − *I*<sub>*i*</sub> belongs to another region.
+The number of bears for which zero samples were found is then estimated the same as in the first method.

 ***Results***